 Conditions that cause epiglottitis include infectious, chemical, and traumatic agents.
-Infectious is the most common.
+Infectious causes are the most common.
 H influenzae type b was once the most common cause prior to vaccination.
-Currently, other organisms such as bacteria, viruses, and fungi are the causes, especially among adults.
+Currently, other organisms like bacteria, viruses, and fungi are the more common causes, especially among adults.

 - Organisms that can cause epiglottitis include Streptococcus pneumoniae, Haemophilus parainfluenzae, varicella-zoster (shingles), herpes simplex virus type 1 (oral herpes), and Staphylococcus aureus, among others.